 If you have qualified as a nurse or nursing associate and wish to enhance your skills and knowledge in your specific area of practice or study modules in management, leadership, coaching or education this is the course for you.

 It is possible to take this pathway as a Post Graduate Diploma or Post Graduate Certificate award.

 MSc Contemporary Nursing should normally take 2-5 years to complete.
 PgDip Contemporary Nursing or PgCert Contemporary Nursing should normally take 1-3 years to complete.

 To attain a Master’s award you need to complete 180 credits.
 There are also interim awards available:

-Additionally, up to 30 relevant credits may be studied from amongst the UH delivered modules or short course provision or used as Accredited Prior Credited Learning (APCL) from another university.
-Students will select option modules in conjunction with their employers and the Programme Leader that reflect their personal and professional career aspirations and their area of practice.
+To obtain your award you will accumulate your credits from the compulsory and optional modules available on the programme.
+Additionally, up to 45 relevant credits may be studied from amongst other UH delivered modules or short course provision or used as Accredited Prior Credited Learning (APCL) from another university.
+Students will select optional modules in conjunction with their employers and the Programme Leader that reflect their personal and professional career aspirations and their area of practice.
 Students can study up to a maximum of 45 credits as standalone modules.

 Modules are facilitated by a variety of experienced lecturers from the University as well as external lecturers.

 Modules are assessed by a variety of methods for example essays, presentations, reports, posters, and practical examinations.